jsalamander/akut-shift-planner/README.md

 Info: The tests will be executed against an own sqlite database, and will not alter any data of yours.

 ## Deployment
-When merging into `develop` or `master` travis automatically deploys the current code base to the corresponding environment.
+When merging into `develop` travis automatically deploys the test server.
+To create a production release create a `tag`.
+The new tag will automatically be deployed to production.